miguelvilata/xtest/Readme.md

 The entry point for the application is index.php, you can also use index_verbose.php that show a more detailed information about internal data.

-The manager class is DiceGame, that receives round to play and players with a game strategy to follow.
+The manager class is DiceGame, that receives rounds to play and players with a game strategy to follow.
 ```
   $players = [
       Player::create(new UserName('John'), DiceFactory::create(DICE_STRATEGY_1)),